-1. I am absent the day BEFORE an Assessment Task is due at a school event, such as a school organised excursion?

-There is no need to complete a "school business or approved leave" form as you are attending school at an alternate venue.

-2. I am absent the day BEFORE and/or the day of an Assessment Task due to approved school leave?
+- I am absent the day BEFORE an Assessment Task is due at a school event, such as a school organised excursion or school approved leave?
+There is no need to complete a "school business or approved leave" form as you are attending school at an alternate venue. - 2.
+I am absent the day OF an Assessment Task due to approved school leave or school event such as a school organised excursion?